-During labour and birth, the mother needs a presence of someone she knows to give her the assurance that everything is going to be fine.
+During labour and birth, the mother needs the presence of someone she knows to give her the assurance that everything is going to be fine.
 This role is usually done by the husbands, but in some cases when the spouse is not round and cannot make it to the labour room, a close family member or friend is present.
 Or in some cases, a professional labour partner is hired.

 The birth partner can alleviate some anxiety and fear that a woman encounters while giving birth.
 Aside from practical help, a birth partner also helps to communicate with the hospital staff on the mother’s behalf.